John Kennedy Toole: College studies and professorships

 In high school, Toole, as editor of the school newspaper, had written, under a pseudonym, a column of gossip and wit, Fish Tales, and while at Tulane he worked on the college newspaper, the Hullabaloo, writing articles, reviewing books, and drawing cartoons.
 The cartoons were noted for their subtlety and sophistication.
-At Tulane he first majored in engineering on the recommendation of his father; however, after a few weeks, he changed his major to English, stating "I'm losing my culture" to his mother in explanation.
+At Tulane he first majored in engineering on the recommendation of his father; however, after a few weeks, he changed his major to English, explaining to his mother, "I'm losing my culture."
 Around this time, Toole began associating with a local blues band that performed at high schools, in the French Quarter, and in the Irish Channel.
-Toole's classmates and family looked down on the French Quarter as being for tourists and the Irish Channel as a place for lowlifes, so Toole kept his trips there a secret.
-His closest friend was guitarist Don Stevens, nicknamed "Steve Cha-Cha", with whom he bonded over their shared love of blues music and Beat poets.
+Because Toole's classmates and family looked down on the French Quarter as being for tourists and the Irish Channel as a place for lowlifes, Toole kept his trips to those places a secret.
+His closest friend was guitarist Don Stevens, nicknamed "Steve Cha-Cha," with whom he bonded over their shared love of blues music and Beat poets.
 Stevens also had a side job pushing a hot tamale cart around town and, on days when he was unavailable for work, Toole would fill in for him.
-According to Stevens' bandmate Sidney Snow, Toole loved eating the tamales.
+According to Stevens's bandmate Sidney Snow, Toole loved eating the tamales.
 Toole later used these experiences as material for his novel A Confederacy of Dunces, whose protagonist Ignatius J. Reilly pushes a hot dog cart around town, usually eating most of the profits.
 Also, like Reilly, Toole later worked at a family business that manufactured men's clothing, Haspel Brothers.
-He worked for J.B.
-Tonkel, who married one of the Haspel daughters.
+He worked for J. B. Tonkel, who married one of the Haspel daughters.
 "Ken watched the Haspels' business dealings with great interest, absorbing and remembering their troubles and intrigues," and he later constructed the similar Levy Pants Company in A Confederacy of Dunces, with Gus Levy and his wife becoming significant supporting characters in the novel.

 While studying at Columbia University in New York City, one of Toole's favorite activities was dancing at the Roseland Ballroom with girlfriend Ruth Kathmann.
 For $2.00 they could dance to big band music all night.